 If your leaves start turning brown, this could be due to a number of issues.
 It could be low humidity, lack of water, or too much sun.
-Be sure to water regularly, move further away from a window if you need to (so that the plant isn’t getting direct sunlight), and try to mist it regularly.
+Be sure to water regularly.
+And move further away from a window if you need to (so that the plant isn’t getting direct sunlight).
+Also, try to mist it regularly.
 (Or consider getting a little humidifier – I love this one for my prayer plants and my fiddle leaf fig).

 The easiest way to propagate a prayer plant is by stem cutting (in the spring).
 You’ll want to cut your plant below the leaf node to propagate it.
 You’re looking for the spot where a leaf attaches to the main stem.
 After about two weeks, you should notice roots sprouting from one end or another.

 I first started my own plant collection with several calatheas and prayer plants.
 While I comically, and frequently, refer to these plants as my dramatic plant babies, they are among my favorite type of plants.
 The daily movement paired with the stunning designs of the leaves is the perfect mixture to mesmerize me.

 It is challenging to keep their edges from browning.
 But if you’re reading this article, it shows you care.
 And you’re trying to do all you can for your plants.
 And at the end of the day, that’s all you can do!
 Best of luck with your prayer plant darlings, and stay tuned for more of our plant care guides!Published in